AutoResearch/autora/README.md

 ### Prerequisites

-For macOS we strongly recommend using `homebrew` to manage packages.
+For macOS, we strongly recommend using `homebrew` to manage packages.

 Visit [https://brew.sh](https://brew.sh) and run the installation instructions.